Ford Carousel: Fate

 In 1973, the Carousel had been fabricated into a running prototype ready for production approval, potentially for a 1975-1976 launch.
 While winning the support of Henry Ford II, the Carousel faced internal opposition from other Ford executives, who feared that an unproven vehicle design would have potentially threatened sales of the (highly profitable) Ford LTD Country Squire and Mercury Colony Park.

-After the 1973 energy crisis and the recession of the mid 1970s, Ford was forced to cut back on new vehicle development.
+After the 1973 energy crisis and the recession of the mid-1970s, Ford was forced to cut back on new vehicle development.
 In 1974, Henry Ford II called for the end of the Carousel program, as it did not replace any existing Ford or Lincoln-Mercury model line.

 Epilogue

 In 1978, Lee Iacocca was fired from Ford; several months later, Director of Product Planning Hal Sperlich also left the company.
 Soon after, both executives were hired in similar roles at Chrysler Corporation.
 This would lead to the development of the Chrysler minivans for the 1984 model year.
 While the overall construction of the 1984 Plymouth Voyager and Dodge Caravan would differ greatly from the Ford Carousel (in their basis upon the Chrysler K-car compact sedan), they would follow a similar two-box layout, marketed as family vehicles with smaller garage footprints than full-size station wagons.

-At the same time Chrysler commenced minivan production, Ford revisited the idea of a garageable van for the first time.
-In 1984, the company revealed the Ford Aerostar for the first time; much like the Carousel, it was a prototype of an intended production vehicle.
+At the same time Chrysler commenced minivan production, Ford revisited the idea of a garageable van.
+In 1984, the company revealed the Ford Aerostar; much like the Carousel, it was a prototype of an intended production vehicle.
 In mid-1985, the Aerostar commenced sales in production form.

 While fuel economy had played a key role in the demise of the Carousel, it would become a major factor behind the design of the Aerostar.
 In place of the full-size van platform, the Aerostar shared many components with the Ford Ranger light pickup truck.
 Foregoing the previous two-box design, in a design similar to the European Ford Transit, the Aerostar used a one-box design with the hood and windshield sloped at a similar angle.
 After the 1997 model year, the Aerostar was discontinued; Ford had largely replaced by 1995 with the Ford Windstar and the Mercury Villager (the latter built in a joint venture with Nissan).
 The Windstar would largely follow the design set in place by Chrysler, adopting front-wheel drive and unit-body construction based on a car platform.